glowing-sea/simpost/Report.md

 1. *Bug 1:*

 - *After using the databases for a long time, the databases needs to be deleted and recreated to let the app function normally.
+1. *Bug 2:*

+- *When choosing image for a post, if one image is selected and you choose to replace it but doesn`t choose anything, the app would report an error.

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*